LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 consequence in this context is for the content of source files.
 In Logtalk, entities and predicates only become available (for the runtime system) after the source file is fully compiled and loaded.
-This may prevent some compiler optimizations, notably static binding, if some of the referred entities are defined in the same source file.
+This may prevent some compiler optimizations, notably :term:`static binding`, if some of the referred entities are defined in the same source file.
 On the other hand, the order of predicate directives and predicate definitions is irrelevant.
 In contrast, in a system implemented using a single-pass compiler, the order of the source file terms can and often is significant for proper and successful compilation.
 In these